“Which city do you like better? Berlin or Munich?”

 - Wombats Hostel – a mere five minutes walk from the main train station, its’s the perfect place to stay if you want to meet young people from around the world and partake in a party atmosphere.
 Their common area is set-up with hammocks and lounge chairs and was a great place to watch Germany win against Portugal in the nation’s first EC 2012 game.
 Be sure to book a private room, as some even have double-beds and their own terrace!

 Follow me on Instagram (@cdngrrleh) or view my photo stream for updates on my travels across Europe and adventures at home in Berlin.
-You can also follow my Vimeo channel to see even more videos like this one.

 * Disclosure – My stay at Wombats Hostel was courtesy of Hostelworld.
 A huge thanks to them for helping to support my volunteer efforts with Englischausen!
 Any opinions expressed about my newfound love for Munich and Wombats Hostel are entirely my own.